full-path/ridesheet/src/privacy.md

 # RideSheet Privacy Policy

+**Service Provider:** Full Path LLC
 **Last Updated:** December 26, 2025

 ## Overview

-RideSheet is an open-source transportation management tool that operates entirely within your Google account.
+RideSheet is an open-source transportation management tool developed and maintained by Full Path LLC.
+This tool operates entirely within your Google account.
 This privacy policy explains what data RideSheet accesses, how it's used, and where it's stored.

+## Who Provides RideSheet

+In this privacy policy, "we," "us," and "our" refer to Full Path LLC, the developer and maintainer of RideSheet.

 **Key Points:**